zzzeeshannn/Hybrid-Systems-and-Trusted-Autonomy/README.md

 # Hybrid-Systems-and-Trusted-Autonomy
-Repository of my work with Hybrid Systems, covering topics from Reachability Analysis to Predicate Logic
+Repository of my work with Hybrid Systems.

-### Program 1: Simulation Methods
+### Folder 1: Simulation Methods
-This program holds different simulation methods like Eulers  Method, Adams-Bashford Method and RK4 Method.
+This folder holds different simulation methods like Eulers Method, Adams-Bashford Method and RK4 Method.

-### Program 2: F16 Aircraft Simulation
+### Folder 2: F16 Aircraft Simulation
-Uses zero crossing methods to find intersection with the waypoint to change modes.
+Uses zero crossing methods (bisection) to find intersection with the waypoint to change modes.

-### Program 3: Euler Simulation for a harmonic oscillator
+Multiple experiments done which can be found in the folder.

+### Folder 3: Zero Crossing Methods
+Holds one sample program that was used to test three zero crossing methods - bisection, secant and newtons for a simple function.

+### Folder 4: Set Representation
+Holds the code for different types of set representations such as Zonotopes, Startsets etc.